 At the 2022 Payments Canada Summit, we heard a lot about something that’s been a focus at Interac for a couple of years now: Since the onset of the pandemic, behaviour patterns have changed, and the economy has experienced an accelerated shift to digital — one that’s here to stay.

 The pace of change is quick in a world rocked by the COVID-19 pandemic, and everyone is under pressure to adapt and deliver results.
-From what I’ve heard, treasury and accounting teams are really feeling the evolve.
+From what I’ve heard, treasury and accounting teams are really feeling the shift.

-Digital payments are at the heart of finance transformation.
+Faster digital and mobile payments are at the heart of finance transformation.
 Most of us are used to making digital transactions seamlessly in our everyday lives.
 But that experience hasn’t always translated to the enterprise world, where organizations unfortunately still rely heavily on cumbersome and expensive paper-based processes.

 As I recently discussed with some of my colleagues at the 2022 Payments Canada Summit, that’s finally changing.
 We’re hearing from the market that organizations are more focused on digitizing payments than they’ve ever been before.
-Canadian businesses of all sizes are embracing digital transformation and the benefits that it brings — from clearing process bottlenecks and improving working capital management to new opportunities to generate data that can inform strategic decision-making.
+Canadian businesses of all sizes are embracing payments modernization and the benefits that it brings — from clearing process bottlenecks and improving working capital management to new opportunities to generate data that can inform strategic decision-making.

 Here’s what I’ve been talking about with other leading finance professionals: